njbane/Ballbot-Project/README.md

 # Ballbot-Project
-Source code for a ballbot made of Lego Mindstorm pieces
+Source code for a ballbot made of Lego Mindstorm pieces.
+WORK IN PROGRESS